Survivor: Pearl Islands

 Survivor: Pearl Islands (also broadcast as Survivor: Pearl Islands — Panama) is the seventh season of the American CBS competitive reality television series Survivor.
 It was filmed from June 23, 2003, through July 31, 2003, and premiered on September 18, 2003.
 The season was filmed on the Pearl Islands, off the coast of Panama, and had a pirate culture theme.
 Hosted by Jeff Probst, it consisted of the usual 39 days of gameplay with 16 competitors.
 Office clerk Sandra Diaz-Twine defeated scoutmaster Lillian Morris in a 6–1 jury vote.

+Format

+Survivor is a reality television show created by Mark Burnett and Charlie Parsons and based on the Swedish show Expedition Robinson.
+The series follows a number of participants who are isolated in a remote location, where they must provide food, fire, and shelter for themselves.
+Every three days, one participant is removed from the series by majority vote, with challenges being held to give a reward (ranging from living and food-related prizes to a car) and immunity from being voted off the show.
+The last remaining player is awarded a prize of $1,000,000.